duhdugg/preaction-cms/README.md

 ### Current State

 Development is active.
 Documentation needs improvement.
 There is no backwards-compatibility guarantee.
 There are certainly bugs.
 The UI needs some serious triage.
+Pull requests welcome!

 ### Features